 Sample Response

 None.
-Go to your device web interface System → File Manager to check whether the file is uploaded successfully.
+Go to your device's web interface System → File Manager to check whether the file has been uploaded successfully.

 Delete a file